Chapter Ten (Part Two)

 Sabina (called "Rosana") died in 1923, having given French nine children; my grandfather (Sam-Sr) was their first child.
 Apparently they split ways and French married Ruth (Ruthie) L. Salisbury in 1911.

 French and Ruth had (at least) seven children together.
-The ancestry records show three other children born before 1911 but I suspect and have not traced it, that they took in his sister's children but that's just a guess.
+The ancestry records show three other children born before 1911, but I suspect, though I've not traced it, that they took in his sister's children, but that's just a guess.
 From the looks of the records, it's just another Stockwell tangled web.

-I could go on forever with the Stockwell ancestry since I've traced it for a few more generations as it branched out to include great-great grandparents and more.
+I could go on forever with the Stockwell ancestry since I've traced it through a few more generations as it branched out to include great-great grandparents and more.
 But, let's change the focus to Sam, the bio-dad.
-I saved him for last only because it's another tangled web that I'm still not convinced we've found all his offspring.
+I saved him for last only because it's another tangled web that I'm still not convinced we've uncovered all the mysteries of his life.

 Bio-dad lived in Lorain, Ohio, at some point.
 When he moved there is uncertain; he was born in Perryopolis, Pennsylvania; his extended family was living in northern West Virginia, Akron, Ohio, and Ypsilanti, Michigan.
 His draft card (dated June 10, 1946) lists Drennen, Nicholas County, West Virginia, as his legal address when he turned 18.